-When you’re a frequent traveler, you tend to get used to seeing familiar brand names no matter where you go, like McDonald's and 7-11s, and the occasional Starbucks even.
-Unfortunately (or fortunately, depending on how you look at it), Iceland has none of the above.
-This resplendent nation is so inherently homegrown that you’d be hard-pressed to find anything commercialized or remotely mainstream here.
-However, in its place is an endless string of quirky businesses dominating the country’s retail scene.
+When you're a frequent traveler, you tend to get used to seeing familiar brand names no matter where you go, like McDonald's and 7-11s, and the occasional Starbucks even.
+Unfortunately (or fortunately, depending on how you look), Iceland has none of the above.
+This resplendent nation is so inherently homegrown that you'd be hard-pressed to find anything commercialized or remotely mainstream here.
+However, in its place is an endless string of quirky businesses dominating the country's retail scene.
 We opened a few places like Costco, H&M, Hard Rock Cafe, and some other international brands in the latest years.

 Free Wi-Fi is everywhere, and Iceland is a wired country, and virtually every business or institution offers free Wi-Fi.
 Even roadside gas stations on remote stretches of highway throughout Iceland can hook you up.
 Google maps work great in the entire country.